Timothy-Sorber/no-illegals/README.md

 Just upload it to the "scripts" folder inside of the "skript" folder in your server.
 (you need skript for this to work at all)
+This is mainly useful for dupe servers, as they can give a player an illegal item, so now they can't use it.

 Prevents:
 1. barriers